Morphine Addiction: Symptom, Causes, Effect and Treatment

 To deal with morphine cravings, it’s best to use a combination of strategies, including medication, behavioral therapy, support systems, and lifestyle changes.

-Relaxation techniques are practices designed to reduce stress and tension in the body and mind, promoting a state of calm and well-being.
+According to Marlatt, G. A., & Gordon, J. R.’s (1985) study “Relapse Prevention: Maintenance Strategies in the Treatment of Addictive Behaviors,” published in Drug and Alcohol Dependence found that individuals who successfully identified and managed their triggers reduced their relapse rates by 50-60% during the first year of recovery.
+The National Institute on Drug Abuse (NIDA) emphasizes that relapse prevention through trigger management is a key component of maintaining sobriety. - Mindfulness and Relaxation Techniques: Relaxation techniques are practices designed to reduce stress and tension in the body and mind, promoting a state of calm and well-being.
 These techniques help activate the body’s relaxation response, counteracting the stress response and lowering levels of stress hormones like cortisol.
-Some examples of relaxation techniques include mindfulness meditation, deep breathing exercises, and yoga can help reduce stress and cravings.
+Some examples of relaxation techniques include mindfulness meditation, deep breathing exercises, and yoga help reduce stress and cravings.
 These techniques promote relaxation and enhance emotional regulation, making it easier to cope with the urge to use heroin.

-Research published in JAMA Internal Medicine indicates that mindfulness-based interventions (MBIs) reduce substance use relapse by 40-45% and decrease the intensity of cravings by up to 30% compared to standard treatment alone.
+- Research published in JAMA Internal Medicine indicates that mindfulness-based interventions (MBIs) reduce substance use relapse by 40-45% and decrease the intensity of cravings by up to 30% compared to standard treatment alone.

 Is morphine addiction a disease?

-Yes, morphine addiction can contribute to the development of depression.
-Chronic morphine use leads to neurochemical changes that can result in depression once the initial euphoric effects wear off.
+Yes, morphine addiction contributes to the development of depression.
+Chronic morphine use leads to neurochemical changes that result in depression once the initial euphoric effects wear off.
 According to Sullivan, L. E., et al. ‘s (2005) study “Depression in patients with opioid dependence” published in The Journal of Clinical Psychiatry, 30-50% of individuals with opioid addiction, including morphine, experience major depressive disorder as a co-occurring condition.

 Share This Post